-- A. The following are residential character areas in Belgravia: - a.
+- A. There are three residential character areas in Belgravia, namely: - a.
 The Mews (Figure 5.2 applies to all buildings fronting on to the identified mews streets) - b.
 Kinnerton Street (Figure 5.3) - c.
-Barnabas Triangle (Figure 5.4) - B. These character areas are predominantly residential and development proposals for non-residential uses must not have a significant detrimental effect on residential amenity, e.g. noise, odours, servicing.
-In the parts of the Kinnerton Street and Barnabas Triangle Character Areas that are designated as Local Centres, a range of commercial and community uses are considered acceptable, as directed by Westminster City Plan Policy 14 (Town centres, high streets and the CAZ). - C. Proposals must demonstrate that they will retain and, where possible, enhance the character of the area through the retention or reinstatement of historical and/or architectural features. - D. Development must be of a scale and massing that responds to and preserves the setting of the character areas.
-This also applies to development outside the character areas which could affect their setting.
+Barnabas Triangle (Figure 5.4)

+These character areas are predominantly residential and development proposals for non-residential uses must not have a significant detrimental effect on residential amenity, e.g. noise, odours, servicing.
+In the parts of the Kinnerton Street and Barnabas Triangle Character Areas that are designated as Local Centres, a range of commercial and community uses are considered acceptable, as directed by Westminster City Plan Policy 14 (Town centres, high streets and the CAZ).

+- B. Proposals must demonstrate that they will retain and, where possible, enhance the character of the area, including through the retention or reinstatement of historical and/or architectural features. - C. Development must be of a scale and massing that responds to and enhances the setting of the character areas.